ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 A farm of N sybil nodes increases claim work linearly in N. Per-iteration cost is not uniform: commit-only sybils are cheap in `getCurrentTruth()` but expensive in `winnerSelection()` because of `freezeDeposit()` external calls.

 Arrays reset each round (`delete currentCommits` at the start of a new commit phase), but Solidity storage cleanup scales with occupied slots.
 Current-round spam can therefore make rollover itself expensive or uncallable.
-A bounded replacement must cap cleanup too, using fixed-capacity/generation-tagged state, a ring buffer, or bounded cursor cleanup.
+The fix must cap cleanup too, using fixed-capacity/generation-tagged state, a ring buffer, or bounded cursor cleanup.

 ---